Christopher Lee (Malaysian actor): Regional acclaim

+In 2023, Lee ended veteran host Quan Yi Fong's five-year winning streak when he won the Star Awards for Best Programme Host at the 2023 Star Awards.

+Ventures

 On 9 November 2021, Lee launched a golf clothing brand, eponymously named LMS, the initials of his Chinese name in pinyin.

 Personal life

-After an eight-year courtship, Lee married Fann Wong, his co-star in several television series, on 16 May 2009.
-The wedding ceremony was held at Shangri-La Hotel Singapore, with many of Lee's colleagues from the entertainment industry attending their wedding.
-The couple have a son Zed, who was born on 9 August 2014.
+Lee is married to Fann Wong, his co-star in several television series, on 16 May 2009.
+They have a son who was born in 2014.